ovh/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 This configuration deactivates the template configuration (unneeded for our endpoint).
 You need to provide your credentials **<username>** and **<password>** of your account.
 Like all Logs Data Platform APIs you can also use [tokens](../tokens-logs-data-platform){.ref}.
 Don't change **ldp-logs** since it is our special destination index.

-When you use our Opensearch endpoint with filebeat, it will use the [ingest module](https://www.elastic.co/guide/en/logstash/7.12/use-ingest-pipelines.html){.external} to parse and structure the logs.
+When you use our OpenSearch endpoint with filebeat, it will use the [ingest module](https://www.elastic.co/guide/en/logstash/7.12/use-ingest-pipelines.html){.external} to parse and structure the logs.

 #### Enable Apache Filebeat module